 Another kamikaze threat neutralised by the US seizure of the Kerama-retto was that of so-called 'suicide boats': on the captured islands more than 250 small motor boats were discovered in heavily camouflaged caves and hangars.
 These craft were 18 ft (5.5 m) long and carried a single pilot and two 250-lb (113-kg) depth charges.
 The charges could be dropped next to an Allied ship and would take long enough to sink that the motor boat might theoretically make its escape, so the mission was not strictly a suicide mission, however remote the chances of survival.
 An attack on the net tender Terebinth on 28 March was made by a boat whose pilot dropped the charges 50 ft (15 m) from his target, inflicting damage on neither, and six more boats were destroyed by gunfire over the next two days.
 A boat battalion commander was captured and gave the US interrogators a chart of the Japanese plans to attack any landing force off Okinawa with the boats.

-As noted above, on 26 March the Deyo’s Gunfire and Covering Support Group (TF54) began the primary gunfire bombardment of Okinawa with six groups of warships: Group 1 comprised the battleships Texas and Maryland, heavy cruiser Tuscaloosa, and destroyers Laws, Longshaw, Morrison and Prichett of Destroyer Division 110; Group 2 comprised the battleships Arkansas and Colorado, heavy cruisers San Francisco and Minneapolis, and destroyers Hall, Halligan, Paul Hamilton, Laffey and Twiggs of Destroyer Division 51; Group 3 comprised the battleships Tennessee and Nevada, heavy cruiser Wichita, light cruiser Birmingham, and destroyers Mannert L. Abele, Zellars, Bryant, Barton and O’Brien of Destroyer Squadron 60; Group 4 comprised the battleships Idaho and West Virginia, heavy cruisers Pensacola and Portland, light cruiser Biloxi, and destroyers Porterfield, Callaghan, Irwin, Cassin Young and Preston of Destroyer Squadron 55; Group 5 comprised the battleships New Mexico and New York, heavy cruisers Indianapolis and Salt Lake City, and destroyers Newcomb, Heywood L. Edwards, Leutze, Richard P. Leary and Bennion of Destroyer Squadron 56; and Group 6 comprised the destroyer escorts Samuel S. Miles, Wesson, Foreman, Whitehurst, England, Witter, Bowers and Willmarth.
+As noted above, on 26 March the Deyo’s Gunfire and Covering Support Group (TF54) began the primary gunfire bombardment of Okinawa with six groups of warships: Group 1 comprised the battleships Texas and Maryland, the heavy cruiser Tuscaloosa, and the destroyers Laws, Longshaw, Morrison and Prichett of Destroyer Division 110; Group 2 comprised the battleships Arkansas and Colorado, the heavy cruisers San Francisco and Minneapolis, and the destroyers Hall, Halligan, Paul Hamilton, Laffey and Twiggs of Destroyer Division 51; Group 3 comprised the battleships Tennessee and Nevada, the heavy cruiser Wichita, the light cruiser Birmingham and the destroyers Mannert L. Abele, Zellars, Bryant, Barton and O’Brien of Destroyer Squadron 60; Group 4 comprised the battleships Idaho and West Virginia, the heavy cruisers Pensacola and Portland, the light cruiser Biloxi, and the destroyers Porterfield, Callaghan, Irwin, Cassin Young and Preston of Destroyer Squadron 55; Group 5 comprised the battleships New Mexico and New York, the heavy cruisers Indianapolis and Salt Lake City, and the destroyers Newcomb, Heywood L. Edwards, Leutze, Richard P. Leary and Bennion of Destroyer Squadron 56; and Group 6 comprised the destroyer escorts Samuel S. Miles, Wesson, Foreman, Whitehurst, England, Witter, Bowers and Willmarth.
 There were also 53 rocket-launching support landing craft.

 On 25 March Imperial General Headquarters ordered the start of the 'Ten' plan for the defence of Okinawa and southern Japan, and Vice Admiral Kinpei Teraoka’s 3rd Air Fleet and Vice Admiral Minoru Maeda’s 10th Air Fleet were both placed under the operational command of Ugaki’s 5th Air Fleet based on Kyushu.
 The remnants of Vice Admiral Takijiro Onishi’s 1st Air Fleet remained on Formosan bases.
 The Japanese, who were expecting a landing on Okinawa or Formosa at any time, alerted their air forces for 'Ten' on 25 March, but on 27 and 31 March very attacks by B-29 bombers on the airfields effectively shut them down.
 The Japanese managed to launch only 52 aircraft attacks before the start of 'Iceberg', damaging eight US ships, and 'Ten' could not be started in the full manner envisaged until 6 April, five days after the main landing of 'Iceberg'.